RenuReddyK/Object-Detection-and-Segmentation/README.md

 # Object-Detection-and-Segmentation
+Implemeted the following from sracth by following the research papers:

 ## YOLO:
 Implemented from scratch based on the original research paper, YOLO (You Only Look Once) is a real-time object detection algorithm that efficiently processes images in a single pass, providing high accuracy and speed.